w3c/svgwg/master/struct.md

 instead.
 For reasons of accessibility, user agents should always make the content of the ‘title’ child element to the root svg element available to users.
-However, this is typically done through other means than the tooltips used for nested SVG and graphics elements, e.g., by displaying in a browser tab.</p>
+However, this is typically done through other means than the tooltips used for nested SVG and graphics elements, e.g., by displaying in a browser tab.

 <div id='DescElement'>
 @@elementsummary desc@@